tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-publish-edge-package.md

 # PublishEdgePackage

 ## Publish Edge Package
-  Azure IoT Edge and Azure Stream Analytics are integrated so that user can deploy an ASA job as an IoT Edge module by calling the publish API.
+  Azure IoT Edge and Azure Stream Analytics are integrated so that users can deploy an ASA job as an IoT Edge module by calling the publish API.

 ### Request
  The **Publish Edge Package Function** request is specified as follows.